kubex-ecosystem/logz/README.md

 ---

-#### The image below shows the CLI in action, demonstrating how to log messages at different levels and formats:
+#### The image below shows the CLI in action, demonstrating how to log messages at different levels and formats

 ![img.png](docs/assets/cli_print.png)

 ---

 ### **Description of Commands and Flags**

 - **`--msg`**: Specifies the log message.
 - **`--output`**: Defines where to output the log (`stdout` for console or a file path).
 - **`--format`**: Sets the format of the log (e.g., `text` or `json`).